Born on 7 June 1936 in Pakistan. He is married with one child.

 Of the responsibilities he undertook was the supervision and installation of experimental set-ups at the Laue-Langevin Institute (ILL), Grenoble, France, and the establishment of the research programme at the CEA, Algiers, Algeria.

-Prof. Asghar ar present specific fields of scientific interest are:
+Prof. Asghar specific fields of scientific interest are at present:

 - Low energy nuclear physics; production and study of radioactive nuclei along with radioactive secondary beams;

 - New and safer ways of producing nuclear energy and the treatment of nuclear waste produced by the existing power reactors; and